wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-automation-with-chef.md

 ## Deploy a virtual machine with Knife Azure

-We will now deploy an Azure virtual machine and apply the “Webserver” Cookbook which will install our IIS web service and default web page.
+We will now deploy an Azure virtual machine and apply the "Webserver" Cookbook which will install our IIS web service and default web page.

 In order to do this, use the **knife azure server create** command.